Double/Debiased Machine Learning (DML)

 You want to estimate the causal effect of price on demand for a product.
 You have observational data with hundreds of potential confounders: competitor prices, seasonality, weather, local demographics, marketing spend, and more.

 Traditional regression forces you to specify a functional form: maybe you add log-transformed variables, interactions, and polynomials.
-But with hundreds of confounders, you cannot possibly get the functional form right.
+But with hundreds of confounders, getting the functional form right is extremely difficult.
 Machine learning excels at flexibly fitting complex relationships — random forests, gradient boosting, and neural networks can capture nonlinearities and interactions that you would never think to specify.

 But there is a catch.
 If you simply run a random forest to predict the outcome, extract the predicted values, and use them in a second-stage regression, your standard errors are wrong and your point estimate may be biased.
 ML models overfit, regularize in ways that bias coefficients, and do not distinguish between causal and predictive relationships.